API Reference

 Kameleoon.API.Experiments.trigger(experimentID, true);

-The trigger() method forces an experiment trigger, bypassing targeting segment conditions.
-This action initiates the experiment but may not activate it.
+The trigger() method forces an experiment to trigger, bypassing targeting segment conditions.
+This action initiates the experiment but might not activate it.

 Arguments